30bySixty/ruby-water-retention/README.md

 Output: `1`

-Note:The configuration holds 1 units of water due to the dip in the fourth column.
+Note:The configuration holds 1 unit of water due to the dip in the fourth column.

-This allows for much more interesting landscapes, such as:
+Assuming "magic squares" allows for much more interesting landscapes, such as:

 Input: `0 2 3 2 1 0 1 2 3 3 2 5 2 2`